You are here

 The HPRU in Vaccines and Immunisation looks at the effectiveness and safety of vaccines, how many people are being vaccinated, disease trends, and the impact of introducing new vaccines.
 We also look at what people think about vaccines and how we can make it easier for people to access vaccinations.

 For more information check out this short video explainer about our work!

 Each NIHR HPRU undertakes high quality research that is used by UKHSA to keep the public safe from current and emerging public health threats.

 The NIHR HPRUs focus on collaboration and knowledge sharing, and play a pivotal role in maintaining and growing UKHSA’s scientific expertise and future workforce.
 The multidisciplinary centres of excellence also deliver responsive research to tackle emerging or potential public health emergencies.

-About the National Institute for Health Research (NIHR)
+About the National Institute for Health and Care Research (NIHR)

 The NIHR's mission is to improve the health and wealth of the nation through research.
 The NIHR was established in 2006 and is primarily funded by the Department of Health and Social Care.

 Working in partnership with the NHS, universities, local government, other research funders, patients and the public, the NIHR delivers and enables world-class research that transforms people’s lives, promotes economic growth and advances science.